 No matter what you say or do, if you know they’re not going to judge you, and you feel like they’ll try to understand rather than judge, you’re in a healthy relationship.
 [Read: Emotional roller coaster: Are you stuck in an unhealthy ride?]

-From wearing no makeup to walking in straight from the gym drenched in sweat and smelling up a storm, if you aren’t afraid to just be yourself around them, you’re in a healthy relationship.
+From wearing no makeup to walking in straight from the gym drenched in sweat and smelling up a storm, if you aren’t afraid to just be yourself around them, you’re in a happy relationship.

 You should always be able to be who you really are with your significant other.
 If you can’t, you’ll never feel fully relaxed and happy.
-A sign of a healthy relationship is knowing you can be yourself, and they’ll still love you.
+A sign of a good relationship is knowing you can be yourself, and they’ll still love you.
 [Read: 30 must-follow relationship rules for happy love]

 How many of you have ever been angry and annoyed with your significant other for not texting back right away?
 Probably most of us at some point.
 Now, this was probably when you were in an unhealthy relationship.

-If you’re in a healthy relationship, you honestly won’t even notice this because you don’t care.
+If you’re in a happy relationship, you honestly won’t even notice this because you don’t care.
 A sign of a healthy relationship is understanding that sometimes they can’t always answer you right away.
 [Read: 20 reasons why a good morning text is so important in a relationship]

 This is a big one.
 If you feel like your partner isn’t ever hiding anything from you, it’s a healthy relationship.
 When you constantly have to question what they’re doing or hiding, it makes you anxious.
 It shows you don’t trust them.